 Are they nutritious?

 The products include added vitamins, minerals and other nutrients to help you meet your daily requirements.
-But, surprisingly, they're unregulated in Australia, which means there is no one overseeing the composition of these products.

-A 2016 Australian analysis of eight such diets found that none met all daily nutrient requirements for either men or women in any age group.
+But a 2016 Australian analysis of eight such diets found that none met all daily nutrient requirements for either men or women in any age group.

 Protein, in particular, was too low for most people, with the exception of younger, smaller women.
 Yet protein is likely to help you preserve muscle when you lose weight.
 The study authors noted that adding pure (whey) protein powder to the shakes, including two cups of low-energy vegetables, and in some cases adding some oil each day, will help people meet their nutritional needs without adding too much energy.